 The Arboretum boasts a trail system through open meadows, beside woodland ponds, along a glacial esker, and through a bog.
 A handicapped accessible trail provides access to the herb garden, butterfly garden, hosta garden, daylily garden, rhododendron garden, lilac fragrance garden, and a pond planting.
 The Wildflower Trail provides access to a wide range of woodland habitats.

 Parking is available at the Arboretum's main entrance, off Taylor Road.
 Much of the area adjacent to the parking lot is handicapped-accessible, and is open, with graveled paths, gardens, bridges, and picnic tables.
 Trails and paths crisscross the entire area.

-Bog Boardwalk: Funding will be sought to rebuild the Bog Boardwalk in 2013.
-If you are interested in donating the boardwalk funds, please send a check to the Friends of the Acton Arboretum Boardwalk Fund, PO Box 2607, Acton, MA 01720.
-Make check payable to the Friends of the Acton Arboretum, Inc.
+Boardwalk Rebuild Fund: Please donate to help with the cost of our old boardwalks.
+If you are interested in helping with the cost of replacing the boardwalks, please make a tax-deductable donation and send your check to The Friends of the Acton Arboretum Boardwalk Fund, PO Box 2607, Acton, MA 01720.
+Make checks payable to the Friends of the Acton Arboretum, Inc.